 How Much CBD Is Safe for the Liver

-It's currently unclear whether even small amounts of CBD are completely safe for the liver.
+It’s currently unclear if even small amounts of CBD are completely safe for the liver.

 When to Be Careful with CBD

 If you plan on using CBD products medically, don’t do it before consulting with your doctor.
 Your doctor can provide a proper assessment of whether CBD can be useful for your specific medical condition.